The Amazon Rainforest in Ecuador

 The 4 days pass quickly.
 We only realized what an amazing experience it was when we were on the last meters on our canoe back to the bridge and out of the forest.

-For us, and probably for many other travellers, this wasn’t only a one-time thing, and since then we have already returned 3 times.
+For us, and probably for many other travelers, this wasn’t only a one-time thing, and since then we have already returned 3 times.
 With different adventures on every single visit.

 The way back to civilization is pretty but with rough patches.
 Every time!